 Then he gives a tragic example of what can happen when we get our assumptions wrong:

 You and I will hopefully never find ourselves in a situation like this.
-But it shows that the negative consequences of making mistaken assumptions can be disastrous.
-And in this time of massive change, we are increasingly having to take decisions in situations we haven’t encountered before.
-We are increasingly having to take decisions using assumptions based on the way the world used to work, rather than the way it works now.
-And the negative impacts of getting those assumptions wrong are also increasing.
+But it illustrates how bad the outcome can be if we get our assumptions wrong.
+And in this time of massive change, we are all having to take decisions in situations we haven’t encountered before, using assumptions based on the way the world used to work rather than the way it works now.
+And at the same time, the negative impacts of getting these assumptions wrong are also increasing.

 - Value judgments (“He looks suspicious.”)